eclipse-theia/theia/doc/Plugin-API.md

 In Theia, the encoding and decoding process of RPC messages can be customized through dedicated `RpcMessageEncoder` and `RpcMessageDecoder` classes that can be provided when a new RpcProtocol is created.
 The `RpcMessageEncoder` writes RPC messages to a buffer whereas the `RpcMessageDecoder` parses a binary message from a buffer into a RPC message.

-By default, Theia uses an encoder and decoder based on [msgpackr](https://www.npmjs.com/package/msgpackr) that already properly handles many built-in types as well as arrays and maps.
+By default, Theia uses an encoder and decoder based on [msgpackr](https://www.npmjs.com/package/msgpackr) that already properly handles many JavaScript built-in types, such as arrays and maps.
 We can separately extend the encoding and decoding of our own classes by installing extensions using the `MsgPackExtensionManager` singleton, accessible from both ends of the channel.
 Examples of this can be found in the [extension for Errors](https://github.com/eclipse-theia/theia/blob/72421be24d0461f811a39324579913e91056d7c4/packages/core/src/common/message-rpc/rpc-message-encoder.ts#L171) and the [extension for URI, Range and other classes](https://github.com/eclipse-theia/theia/blob/72421be24d0461f811a39324579913e91056d7c4/packages/plugin-ext/src/common/rpc-protocol.ts#L223).
-Please note that it is the responsibility of the extension provider to use a free tag between 1 and 100.
-We call these extensions in the `index.ts` file to ensure they are available early on.
+We call the registration of these extensions in `index.ts` to ensure they are available early on.
+Please note that msgpackr [always registers extensions globally](https://github.com/kriszyp/msgpackr/issues/93) so the extensions leak into all connections within Theia, i.e., also non-API related areas such as the frontend-backend connection.
+And while the number of custom extensions is [limited to 100](https://github.com/kriszyp/msgpackr?tab=readme-ov-file#custom-extensions), checking the extensions for every single message may impact performance if there are many extensions or the conversion is very expensive.
+Another hurdle is that we need to ensure that we always detect the correct type of object purely from the object shape which may prove difficult if there are hundreds of objects and custom instances from user code.
+Consequently, we mainly use the msgpackr extension mechanism for very few common classes but rely on custom data transfer objects (DTOs) for the Theia plugin API, see also [Complex objects and RPC](#complex-objects-and-rpc).

 ## Adding new API